Falltiker/AllFreeGames/README.md

 # AllFreeGames

 ## Description

-AllFreeGames is a Python-based project designed to parse Epic Games, Steam, and GOG platforms for free games currently being offered.
+AllFreeGames is a Python-based project designed to parse Epic Games and GOG platforms for free games currently being offered.
 The program checks these platforms for giveaways and provides users with a list of free games they can claim.

 ## Features

-- Parses Epic Games Store, Steam, and GOG for free games.
+- Parses Epic Games Store and GOG for free games.
 - Displays up-to-date free game offers in the terminal or exports them to a file.
-- Regular updates of the game lists.
-- Future support for additional platforms (e.g., Go).
+- Future support for additional platforms (e.g., Steam).

 ## Installation